Hamancab/Hamancab.github.io/README.md

 Data Science, Data Analysis Portfolio

 # [House Sale](https://github.com/Hamancab/House_Sale)
-    • Categorical Variable Definition: Categorical variables were defined in the dataset.
+    • Categorical variables defined in the dataset.

-    • Duplicate Data Removal: Duplicate data in the dataset was identified and removed.
+    • Duplicate data in the dataset identified and removed.

-    • Outlier Detection and Removal using Z-Score: Outlier data was detected and removed using the Z-score.
+    • Outlier data detected and removed using the Z-score.

-    • Missing Value Handling: Missing values were identified and filled with the mode value.
+    • Missing values identified and filled with the mode value.

-    • Histogram Visualization: A histogram chart was created to visualize the distribution of prices.
+    • A histogram chart created to visualize the distribution of prices.

-    • Pair Plot Creation: A pair plot was created to visualize the relationship between all numerical variables and the price variable.
+    • A pair plot  created to visualize the relationship between all numerical variables and the price variable.

-    • Categorical Variable Encoding: Label encoding and one-hot encoding were applied to categorical variables.
+    • Label encoding and one-hot encoding applied to categorical variables.

-    • Model Training: A range of regression models was trained, which could have included:
+    • Regression models trained, which could have included:
        - Lasso Regression
        - Ridge Regression
        - Elastic Net Regression